History of Management

-The General Assembly granted permission to a Game Code change which would allow whitetail hunting in Illinois.
+The General Assembly granted permission to a game code change which would allow the hunting of white-tailed deer in Illinois.

-October 1–31: Bow and arrow hunting was permitted in Union County and Horseshoe Lake refuges.
-Shotgun hunters were permitted on refuges November 1–3 if bow hunters failed to harvest quota.
+October 1–31: Bow-and-arrow hunting was permitted in Union County and Horseshoe Lake refuges.
+Shotgun hunters were permitted on refuges November 1 to 3 if bow hunters failed to harvest their quota.

 Many newspaper reports of the day cited John Force of Chandlerville as the first person to legally kill a deer since 1900 when he bagged a 200-pound male with bow and arrow at 7 a.m. on October 1, 1957.